 (3) The number of policies and procedures is usually proportional to the size of the company.
 Ario Dehghani, Counsel at Redcliffe Partners, moderated the 2nd panel discussion where compliance officers of Coca Cola, DTEK, Henkel and BASF shared their thoughts on compliance policies and procedures.
 Among discussed topics were who should be the custodian of all the policies and procedures and how independence of ethics and compliance function helps to manage processes around the policies.
 It was also discussed what role in compliance and ethic work a Ukrainian subsidiary of a worldwide represented company headquartered from outside Ukraine has to play and how much self-responsibility the Ukrainian subsidiary should have.

-(4) Having an authorized anti-corruption program is quite similar to having a compliance officer.
+(4) Having an commissionaire of anti-corruption program is quite similar to having a compliance officer.
 The 3rd panel discussion was on independence of compliance professionals, their resources, and expertise.
 The panel was selected specifically to consist of compliance officers from an international company, from a national company, from a public authority and the representative of the National Agency on Corruption Prevention (NACP).
 We discussed whether a compliance officer is protected under Ukrainian legislation, which hard and soft skills are needed to perform well on the job, what kind of resources are needed, how to benchmark the performance and the budgets, and more.
-The expected conclusions are that Ukrainian legislation has some blind spots if to compare with the global trends, NACP has limited possibilities of protection of authorized of anti-corruption program, not to speak of compliance officers, and anonymous poll could be the benchmark on the adequacy of resources depending on industry, size, and other specificities.
+The expected conclusions are that Ukrainian legislation has a number blind spots if to compare with the global trends, NACP has limited possibilities of protection of commissionaires of anti-corruption program, not to speak of compliance officers, and anonymous poll could be the benchmark on the adequacy of resources depending on industry, size, and other specificities.

 (5) The more is yet to come.
 The next meeting of the club is planned for September.
 Even more interesting discussions are expected to take place.
 The panels will cover risk assessment, trainings and internal investigations.
 So why not to join as a panelist or attendee?
 Please feel free to reach out to me for more information.